 Facebook is almost always a good choice.
 There are more people on Facebook than any other social network and they have a broad range of demographics.
-If you’re targeting a younger audience, Instragram and Twitter are both good options.
+If you’re targeting a younger audience, Instagram and Twitter are both good options.
 For college graduates and users with a higher income, LinkedIn is a good option.
 If your demographic is women and your content is visually appealing, you should look into Pinterest.

 Choose based on your vertical

-Sometimes a social network makes more sense for your industry than another.
+Sometimes a social network makes more sense for one industry than another.
 For example, retail typically performs well on Facebook and Instagram.
 Instagram makes it easy to showcase inventory, and Facebook gives customers an easy option to communicate with your company.
 If your business is in the B2B space, LinkedIn is a must.
 For high regulatory industries, such as healthcare and government, it can be difficult to determine which networks make sense.
-But, Twitter has proven to be a great network for those industries to communicate with the public.
+Twitter has proven to be a great network for those industries to communicate with the public.

 Look at Your Competition

 It’s always a good idea to keep an eye on your competition, and social media networks are no exception.
 Take a look at not only what networks your competitors are on, but see which ones actually have a large following.
-You can use Buzzsumo to get an idea of what networks are working for your competitors and what types of content users want to see on those networks.
+You can use Buzzsumo to get an idea of which networks are working for your competitors and what types of content users want to see on those networks.